 The size of your bike is incredibly important as it affects comfort, safety, and pedaling efficiency.
-A bike that fits you well will let you enjoy your ride and get the most out of it, while an ill-fitting bike can lead to discomfort that will ultimately lead you to not want to ride.
+A bike that fits you well will let you enjoy your ride and get the most out of it.
+However, an ill-fitting bike can lead to discomfort that will ultimately lead to you not wanting to ride.
+Best to avoid that!

 A handy way to measure your inseam is to stand up against a wall with a hardcover book, square up the hardcover book with the wall and your inseam, and measure from the top of the book.